bparanj/crystal/programming/iac/docs/deployer/credentials.md

     RAILS_MASTER_KEY: "{{ rails_master_key }}"
 ```

 In this snippet, `RAILS_MASTER_KEY` is set as an environment variable for the command task.
-The value `{{ rails_master_key }}` is a placeholder for the actual master key, which you should replace with your key or reference from a variable defined elsewhere in your playbook or in an external variables file.
+The value `{{ rails_master_key }}` is a placeholder for the  master key, which you should replace with your key or reference from a variable defined elsewhere in your playbook or in an external variables file.

 To securely manage your `RAILS_MASTER_KEY`, you can: